iansf/pstar/README.md

 Change the keys of `self` or a copy while keeping the same values.

-Convenience method for renaming keys in a `pdict`.
+Convenience method for renaming keys in a `defaultpdict`.
 Passing a `dict` mapping old keys to new keys allows easy selective renaming, as any key not in the `dict` will be unchanged.
 Passing a `callable` requires you to return a unique value for every key in `self`